A. Golden is a writer and editor living in Alabama. They graduated with a B.A. in English.

 It hasn’t all been smooth sailing for Build-A-Bear, though.
-The company drew criticism earlier this year for the handling of its “Pay Your Age” promotion.
+The company drew criticism for the handling of its “Pay Your Age” promotion.

 The “Pay Your Age” promotion was a one-day event on July 12 that allowed guests to buy any stuffed animal for their current age in dollars (pounds in the U.K.).
 A bear for a five-year-old, for example, would only cost five bucks.